fxwalsh/project2-2017/topic04/topic.md

-#Getting Started with Galileo
+#Getting Started with Wyliodrin

-This topic introduces the Intel Galileo development board.
-Initially you will use it in "Arduino" mode.
+This topic introduces the Wyliodrin development environment for IoT applications.